gridaco/.github/contributing/working-with-submodules.md

-# Bridged and submodule packages
+# Grida and submodule packages

 > Sorry.
 We use it lot.
 Wich makes this more elegant, but may make things harder to work with.
 It's best for us until our foundation techs grows mature.